openhab/openhab-js/README.md

 NOTE: Timers will not be canceled if a script is deleted or modified, it is up to the user to manage timers.
 See using the [cache](#cache) namespace as well as [ScriptLoaded](#scriptloaded) and [ScriptUnLoaded](#scriptunloaded) for a convenient way of managing persisted objects, such as timers between reloads or deletions of scripts.

-see https://developer.mozilla.org/en-US/docs/Web/API/setInterval for more information about setInterval.
+See https://developer.mozilla.org/en-US/docs/Web/API/setInterval for more information about setInterval.

 ### ScriptLoaded